stormpath/stormpath-sdk-java/docs/source/forwarded-request.rst

 .. note::

-   If there is no account associated with the request, the header will not be present in the forwarded request at all.
+   If there is no user account associated with the request, the header will not be present in the forwarded request at all.

 Forwarded Account Header Value
 ------------------------------

-If an ``Account`` is associated with the request, the forwarded account header value will be a String that represents the account.
+If a user ``Account`` is associated with the request, the forwarded account header value will be a String that represents the account.

-You can customize this String value to be anything you like - such as a simple single value like the Account's username or email, or the entire Account as a JSON document, or even a cryptographically-safe :ref:`JSON Web Token (JWT) <forwarded account header jwt>` that represents the Account information you choose.
+You can customize this String value to be anything you like - such as a simple single value like the account's username or email, or the entire account as a JSON document, or even a cryptographically-safe :ref:`JSON Web Token (JWT) <forwarded account header jwt>` that represents the account information you choose.

 By default, a digitally-signed account :ref:`JWT <forwarded account header jwt>` will be used as the header value.
 When an origin server reads the forwarded header value, the origin server can verify the JWT signature.
 This allows